Michelleyukli/514-Final-Project/README.md

 ## Sensing Device：
 Hardware Setup:

- - Use ESP32 as the microcontroller for my sensing device.
+ 1.Use ESP32 as the microcontroller for my sensing device.
- - Attach an MPU6050 accelerometer and gyroscope sensor to ESP32.
+ 2.Attach an MPU6050 accelerometer and gyroscope sensor to ESP32.
 Attach the sensor securely to the frisbee.
 (Consider the orientation and placement for accurate readings.)
- - Battery: Compact and lightweight with enough capacity for the entire game.
+ 3.Battery: Compact and lightweight with enough capacity for the entire game.
 Configure the sensors to provide readings at an appropriate sampling rate for my application.

 Data Fusion: